Ranadip13/Credit_Risk_Prediction---Classification-ML-Project/README.md

 This project is based on The German Credit Risk dataset.
 The goal is to predict if this loan credit would be a risk to the bank or not?
 In simple terms, if the loan amount is given to the applicant, will they pay back or become a defaulter?
 Given the numerous applications that need to be processed daily, having a predictive model in place would be beneficial.
 Such a model can assist executives by providing early insights into the approval or rejection of new loan applications, helping them perform their tasks more efficiently.

-In the case study below, a step-by-step approach to creating a Machine Learning predictive model for such scenarios will be discussed.
+In this project, a step-by-step approach to creating a Machine Learning predictive model for such scenarios was discussed.
 This flow can be used as a template to solve any supervised ML classification problem.
 The flow of the case study is as below:
 - Reading the data in python
 - Defining the problem statement